 - It can use multiple fuels

-- It cannot work properly for a larger area
+- It cannot work correctly for a larger area.

 - It takes all safety measures